-We can provide tents and down sleeping bags at a small extra cost.
+Tents and down sleeping bags can be provided at an extra rental cost.
 Sleeping bag liners and airbeds are also available.
 The equipment is specialized for high altitude trekking.
 This is to say, resistant yet lightweight.
 Lightweight equipment is of vital importance as everything needs to be carried in a backpack the entire way.

 The tents that we provide are approximately 1.3 m wide, 1.7 kg in weight and 5 L in size when packed.
 The down sleeping bags have a temperature limit of 0˚C. Even during summer, a warm sleeping bag is recommended for the camping sites above 3000 meters.
 The sleeping bags weigh around 1000 grams and are 8 liters in size when packed.
 The mattresses come in a 2.5 L compression bag, weigh 600 g and can be inflated by mouth.